Formative vs Summative Assessment: A Complete Guide for Teachers

 Additionally, formative assessment informs curriculum planning by identifying areas where students require further assistance, allowing teachers to tailor their instruction to better meet individual needs.

-In essence, formative assessment plays a vital role in fostering a dynamic and responsive educational environment, which ultimately leads to improved student outcomes.
+In essence, formative assessment plays a vital role in developing a dynamic and responsive educational environment, which ultimately leads to improved student outcomes.
+For related approaches, explore Hinge Questions: A Teacher's Complete Guide to For.

 To really advance school attainment, we need to build upon what a child already knows.
 When school leaders are engaged in national curriculum planning we are attempting to sequence a form of knowledge acquisition and skills progression.
 If a child has gaps in their understanding, this may hinder their progression.